25 Oct Lower the Pressure

 Things come at us with so much urgency and demand these days.
 Phones ring, texts buzz, emails pile up, new balls have to be juggled, work days lengthen and move into evenings and weekends, traffic gets denser, financial demands feel like a knife at the neck, ads and news clamor for attention, push push push PUSH.

 On top of these external pressures, we deal with internal ones as well.
-These include all the inner “shoulds,” “musts,” and “have-tos,” like: “I gotta get this done today or my boss’ll get mad.”
+These include all the inner “shoulds,” “musts,” and “have-to,” like: “I gotta get this done today or my boss will get mad.”
 Or: “I must not look bad.”
 Or: “I can’t leave the house with dishes in the sink.”
 A pushy sub-personality prods us to be better, do better, and have more.
 Harsh, often unfair self-criticism cracks the whip to keep us going and avoid its lash.
 Also, we form rigid ideas – often unconscious – of what we just have to have to be successful, look good, own the right car, etc. We develop similar kinds of insistence about how it needs to be for others or the world (e.g., how one’s children must do in school, how the country has to be run).

 This dopamine system – and related but more evolutionarily recent and sophisticated emotions and thoughts layered upon it – was very effective in keeping our ancestors alive in the wild.
 And it works well today to keep us motivated during emergencies or necessary marathons of effort, from finals week in college to long runs of advocacy on behalf of a loved one.

-But even at best, there is an inherent collateral damage in being motivated by need, urgency, and pressure.
-It narrows focus to a particular goal in the cross-hairs of tunnel vision.
-It feels tense, contracted, and uncomfortable – and usually triggers the stress-response system, whose chronic activation has many negative consequences for long-tem health and well-being.
-Many goals are just not reachable – so we feel bad if we are fixed on attaining them – and even if we do get the desired result, its gratifications are often less than promised, and in any case they fade eventually from awareness like sand slipping through the fingers of consciousness.
+But even at best, there is inherent collateral damage in being motivated by need, urgency, and pressure.
+It narrows the focus to a particular goal in the cross-hairs of tunnel vision.
+It feels tense, contracted, and uncomfortable – and usually triggers the stress-response system, whose chronic activation has many negative consequences for long-term health and well-being.
+Many goals are just not reachable – so we feel bad if we are fixed on attaining them – and even if we do get the desired result, its gratifications are often less than promised, and in any case, they fade eventually from awareness like sand slipping through the fingers of consciousness.

 And at worst, inner and outer pressures drive us to pursue goals and desires that are bad for us and others.
 There we are: trying to live up to unrealistic standards, comparing ourselves to others, feeling like we’re falling short, putting the work-life balance on tilt, looking for love in all the wrong places, being hard on oneself or others, pushing to the edge of capacity, and sooner or later running on empty.